Android apps are written in the Java programming language. The Android SDK tools compile

 For more information about using intents, see the Intents and

 The following documents provide more information about activating specifc components:

 Before the Android system can start an app component, the system must know that the

-component exists by reading the app's
+component exists by reading the app's manifest file,

-the app project directory.
+app project directory.